Sponsors: The Antarctic Circle and Falcon Scott

 I'm also interested in: Practical bookbinding, preservation & restoration.
 The financial side of collecting, buying and selling venues and opportunities, internet sites, books as an investment.

-I hope to bring some duplicates for sale or exchange.
 I'd love to see or hear about books, artefacts or ephemera that I've not encountered previously."

 Eric Jarvis